-Because the AIN0 to AIN4 analog inputs are connected to a crosspoint multiplexer, any combination of signals can create an analog input pair.
-This allows the user to select two fully differential inputs or four single-ended inputs.
+Because the AIN0 to AIN4 analog inputs are connected to a crosspoint multiplexer, any combination of signals can be used to create an analog input pair.
+The crosspoint multiplexer allows the user to select two fully differential inputs or four single-ended inputs.

-If two fully differential input paths are connected to the AD7175-2, using AIN0/AIN1 as one differential input pair and AIN2/AIN3 as the second differential input pair is recommended.
+If two fully differential input paths are connected to the AD7177-2, using AIN0/AIN1 as one differential input pair and AIN2/AIN3 as the second differential input pair is recommended.
 This is due to the relative locations of these pins to each other.
 Decouple all analog inputs to AVSS.